schwilklab/lab-resources/data-code/data-management.md

 ### `scripts` ###

 Keep your anlayses code here (usually this will be R scripts).
-I usually write scripts so that they assume the working directory is the scripts directory.
-Then all reference to data uses relative paths (eg `../data/trees.csv`) and output figures are saved to the results folder (eg `../results/fig1.pdf`).
-Alternatively, as long as it is documented, you can write your R code so that scripts assume the working directory is the root directory.
-IN that case, any references to other scripts will look something like `source("scripts/read_data.R")`.
+I think current best practice is to write scripts so that they assume the working directory is the root of the repository.
+In that case, any references to data files will have paths something like `./data/species.csv`.
+This is consistent with how RStudio and Emacs both behave be default: barring any other settings, they assume that the working directory for a new process should be the "project" root and git repos indicate projects.
+Then all reference to other files use relative paths.
+For example, output figures are saved to the results folder (eg `./results/fig1.pdf`).
+This means to call command-line scripts one must do so from the root folder.
+Alternatively, as long as it is documented, you can write your R code so that scripts assume the working directory `/scripts` folder.
+See [R and the working directory](#R-and-the-working-directory), below.

 # Storing and documenting data #